All Episodes

 It's this old National Guard story, folks, that they had to cook up forged documents to try to convince people was accurate.

-And by the way, that Dan Ratherforged document story may as well come out of media matters.
+And by the way, that Dan Rather forged document story may as well come out of media matters.

-That's the kind of stuff that's happening now.
+It may as well, it's the kind of stuff that's happening now.

-Accused people of doing things they didn't do, accuse people of saying things they didn't say, accusing people of meaning things they didn't mean.
+Accuse people of doing things they didn't do, accuse people of saying things they didn't say, accusing people of meaning things they didn't mean.

 Liberals have not yet won the right to define meaning from the words people say.

-And yet General Clark's all over television yesterday and today suggesting that I need to be taken off of Armed Forces Radio because I have a long history of disrespect and criticism for the brave men and women in the United States military.
+And yet, General Clark's all over television yesterday and today suggesting that I need to be taken off of Armed Forces Radio because I have a long history of disrespect and criticism for the brave men and women in the United States military.

-No more ridiculous, worthless, totally untrue charge could be made.
+No more ridiculous, worthless, totally untrue charge could be made, but he is making it.

-You still feel comfortable with the fact that somebody should be standing up in your presence and calling the president of the United States a deserter.
+You still feel comfortable with the fact that somebody should be standing up in your presence and calling the President of the United States a deserter?

 To be honest with you, I did not look at the facts, Peter.

-I you know that's Michael Moore's opinion.
+You know, that's Michael Moore's opinion.

 He's entitled to say that.

-I've not followed up on those facts, and uh frankly, it's not relevant to me and why I'm in this campaign.
+And frankly, it's not relevant to me and why I'm in this campaign.

-Down the tubes went in General Clark's campaign.
+Down the tubes went General Clark's campaign.

 So there he is admitting the facts don't matter to him.